amolsarva/dadsinterviewbot/docs/netlify-blob-config.md

 ## 4. Validate optional URL overrides (if any)
 1. Only follow this step if you have provided `NETLIFY_BLOBS_EDGE_URL`, `NETLIFY_BLOBS_API_URL`, or similar overrides.
 2. In the blob store view from step 1, check the **Region** value.
 Netlify uses different base URLs per region.
 3. Compare the region to the override values you have set.
 Confirm the hostnames point to the same region as your store.
-If unsure, remove the overrides so the SDK falls back to Netlify’s default URLs.
+In particular, do **not** send writes to `https://netlify-blobs.netlify.app`; that domain serves cached reads only.
+For upload operations, rely on `NETLIFY_BLOBS_API_URL=https://api.netlify.com/api/v1/blobs` (the default) and remove the edge override unless Netlify support instructs otherwise.
 4. After adjusting overrides, redeploy the environment so the updated settings apply.

 ## After completing the checklist